Graduate Teaching Requirements

 The oral proficiency requirement applies to all Graduate Teaching Associates (9183) and Graduate Teaching Assistants (9184) from countries where English is not the native language; however, such students will be exempt if they have completed a previous degree from a regionally accredited U.S. college or university, from a country where English is the only official language, or from a university at which English is the only official language of instruction.
 The purpose of the oral proficiency exam is to evaluate the GTA's spoken proficiency of the English language.

-The university provides students with free English-speaking training if their score is between 45 and 55 on the initial SPEAK Test taken at the beginning of Fall or Spring semester.
+The university provides students with free English-speaking training if their score is between 58 and 68on the initial Versant Test taken at the beginning of Fall or Spring semester.

 See English-speaking Ability for Graduate Teaching Assistants at Graduate Assistantships in the current Graduate Catalog regarding the details of the university's payment for this training and the student's responsibilities in order to receive this funding.

-Please give the SPEAK Test and OCI Training Updates flyer to your international students who you plan to appoint as Associates (9183) or Assistants (9184) and who will need to take the SPEAK Test.
+Please give the English Speaking Test and OCI Training Updates flyer to your international students who you plan to appoint as Associates (9183) or Assistants (9184) and who will need to take the English Speaking Test.

-The SPEAK exam is an institutional version of the Test of Spoken English published by the Educational Testing Service.
-This exam is used by UCF to assess the English language speaking proficiency of Graduate Teaching Associates and Assistants.
+The Versant exam is used by UCF to assess the English language speaking proficiency of Graduate Teaching Associates and Assistants.
 This test is not required for those who score 26 or higher on the speak portion of the ibT TOEFL.
-The oral proficiency exam (or "SPEAK" exam) is administered by the Center for Multilingual Multicultural Studies.
+The oral proficiency exam is administered by the Center for Multilingual Multicultural Studies.
 This exam is used by UCF to assess the English language speaking proficiency of Graduate Teaching Associates and Assistants.

-Passing scores for the SPEAK test depend on the level of GTA appointment:
+Passing scores for the Versant test depend on the level of GTA appointment:

 |GTA Appointment Type

-Students must register in advance for the SPEAK test at SPEAK Test Registration.
+Students must register in advance for the Versant test at English Speaking Test.

 Oral Communication for Internationals (OCI)

-English-speaking language instruction is offered to students who do not pass the SPEAK exam for one semester and is paid for by the university.
-Only international students who are appointed as GTA assistants or graders and who do not meet the minimal SPEAK test results are eligible to enroll in OCI.
+English-speaking language instruction is offered to students who do not pass the English Speaking exam for one semester and is paid for by the university.
+Only international students who are appointed as GTA assistants or graders and who do not achieve the required test results are eligible to enroll in OCI.

-The OCI training lasts for about ten weeks and a SPEAK test is given at the completion of the instruction in that semester.
-Only those who attend regularly and take the final SPEAK exam will have their instruction paid for by the university.
-Should students fail to attend the course or to take the final SPEAK test, a bill will be sent to them for the cost of the instruction.
+The OCI training lasts for about ten weeks and a Versant test is given at the completion of the instruction in that semester.
+Only those who attend regularly and take the final Versant exam will have their instruction paid for by the university.
+Should students fail to attend the course or to take the final Versant test, a bill will be sent to them for the cost of the instruction.

 See also Graduate Teaching for details.